 If you’re part of a large team, you will also require a shared vision and a clear schedule and timeline.
 Large teams will require more organising, wrangling, and documentation to get started and keep on track – and a good leadership team is critical.
 However, the workload on such teams is much more manageable for each author, as content can be broken down into as many pieces as desired.
-Large teams will benefit from have a champion (or two or three) who is keeping spirits high and motivating the team to keep going, and as a whole, it tends to be easier to pick up the slack if any members drop out.
+Large teams will benefit from having a champion (or two or three) who is keeping spirits high and motivating the team to keep going, and as a whole, it tends to be easier to pick up the slack if any members drop out.
 Large teams are potentially full of interesting, original and diverse perspectives, which can have a wonderful impact on content, but review becomes critical for ensuring consistency and cohesiveness, as well as accuracy.
 Overall, the experience can take some work for the organisers, but it can be an excellent opportunity for everyone involved to grow their networks, form a vibrant community around the resource and ensure its long term success.

 Choosing between these approaches really depends on the type and structure of the content you are creating, your vision for the resource, your expertise, and your capacity to commit to writing.
 Any one of them can be successful, and keep in mind that you can adjust to bring on more authors if you find that a one-person effort or small team is proving challenging.

 Whatever the makeup of your writing team, putting in time to plan out your content and make some key decisions up front is the single-most important thing you can do.
-Approaching writing with the right (write) foundation will make not only the writing process easier, but also editing and reviewing down the line.
+Approaching writing with the right foundation will make not only the writing process easier, but also editing and reviewing down the line.
 This section is written mostly with team organising in mind, but a solo author can still pull out some useful information on preparing for and managing the writing process.
 If you’re planning to work with a team of authors but haven’t yet assembled them, check out our recruitment guide first.